 In the summer months, visitors can enjoy a leisurely ride on a four-person paddle boat.
 The cost is $10 per half hour.
 Participants must be at least 16 years of age with a state-issued I.D.
 Please note that if the temperature is 90 degrees or warmer Monday-Friday at 5:00 pm or Saturday and Sunday at 1:00 pm, the boats will not be available to rent.

 During the winter months, when conditions allow, the Depot Pond is open for ice skating.
 Please note the weather must be below zero for several days to allow enough ice to form.
-When a green flag is flown, it is safe to skate.
+When the green flag is flown, it is safe to skate.
 When the red flag is flown, skating is not allowed.
 The Peg Bond Center will be open as a warming house from 8:00 am to 5:00 pm.
 Restrooms will be accessible during that time as well.
+Click button below to learn more about Ice Skating on Depot Pond and daily safe skating conditions.